 The Sporeshift list of commonly-used Mushroom-growing words & lingo.

 There's a fair bit of mycology-specific (mycology is the study of fungi) terminology that can get confusing to the uninitiated.
 Here's our ever-evolving list of mushroom-grower's frequently-used-terms with accompanying descriptions.
 Hopefully, if you aren't sure of the meaning of a commonly used mushroom-cultivation related word, it will help you out!

-Aborting: This happens usually when the young mushrooms dry out, get damaged or get too cold.
-The mushroom pr pin set will stop growing, dry, yellow in color and shrivel up.
+Aborting: This happens usually when young mushrooms dry-out, get damaged or get too cold.
+The mushroom pr pin set will stop growing, dry, yellow in colour and shrivel up.